Pages

 The Clutters Were Genuinely Lovely People

 I did fear the true story of four gruesome murders would be distressing.
-I had already seen Capote, though, and I found Truman Capote’s writing style to beautiful and gentle, easing the reader into the harrowing story.
+I had already seen Capote, though, and I found Truman Capote’s writing style to be beautiful and gentle, easing the reader into the harrowing story.
 It’s helpful to know that while Perry Smith and Richard (Dick) Hickok are central to the story, and I certainly wouldn’t want to romanticize them, there are a number of sympathetic people, or “characters,” in Capote’s presentation of his and Lee’s research.
 The Clutters themselves were genuinely good people.

 According to the Wikipedia entry on In Cold Blood, some people who knew the Clutters didn’t think Capote’s portrayals of them were entirely accurate.
 They argued, for example, that he exaggerated the extent of Bonnie Clutter’s mental health problems.
 She’s still portrayed as a decent and loving person, despite her allegedly poor health.
 Perhaps part of the problem was that in the 1960s, and perhaps especially in more rural areas like Western Kansas, people were still apt to judge mental health illnesses as character flaws rather than psychological conditions analogous to physical health conditions.